 Shared courtyard with access door leading directly into:

 Kitchen with dining table and seating for six.
-Rangemaster oven and five burner hob, large fridge/freezer, dishwasher, microwave.
+Rangemaster oven and five-burner hob, large fridge / freezer, dishwasher, microwave and Nespresso machine with an initial supply of pods.
 A cupboard off the hallway has a washing machine and a separate dryer.

-Bathroom with roll top bath, corner shower with rainforest head and separate hand mixer, heated towel rail, basin and WC.
+Bathroom with roll-top bath, walk-in corner shower with rainforest head and separate hand mixer, heated towel rail, basin and WC.

-Bedroom one with fixed double bed, side tables, dressing table, wardrobe.
+Bedroom one with fixed 4'6" double bed, side tables, dressing table, wardrobe with hanging space.

 Five steps up to inner hall leading to:

-Bedroom two with double bed, side tables, wardrobe, dressing table.
+Bedroom two with 4'6" double bed, side tables, dressing table, wardrobe with hanging space.

 Five steps down to:

 Bedroom three with zip and link beds, which can be set up as a 5' king size double or 2'6" twin beds, as preferred.
 Side tables, dressing table, wardrobe with hanging space.

 There is a shared communal courtyard area to the front of the property and an additional communal garden to the west side of the courtyard shared between guests of Birch Cottage and Willow Cottage.
 This is a lawned area with a sun house and charcoal barbecue (initial supply of charcoal provided).